naveensinghp/flutter_quotesapp/README.md

 # Flutter QuoteGenerator APP

-A Genaral Idea of App is to Generate the Quotes, Based on the Remainder Sets in the App.
+A Genaral Idea of App is to Generate the Quotes, Based on the User Setting the Remainders in the App.

 ## List of Pages For the App